-Getting involved with WJCU is a multistep process, but there is no cost involved.
+Getting involved with WJCU is a multistep process.
 The process differs for John Carroll students and community members.

 For JCU Students

-All currently registered John Carroll students are eligible to join a co-curricular (non-credit) radio training class each fall and spring.
-The class typically consists of four one-hour non-credit class sessions over the course of four weeks, followed by a scheduled studio training regimen with a current on-air host.
+All currently registered John Carroll students are eligible to enroll in COM 110 – Radio Boot Camp, a one credit half-semester course offered twice per semester each fall and spring.
+The class typically consists of seven weekly class sessions and a scheduled studio training regimen with a current on-air host.
 Once the training class exams and checklists are successfully completed, students can become certified and are eligible to apply for an on-air shift during WJCU’s Heights format.
-After successful completion of one semester on the Heights, students are vetted and eligible to apply for their own shows or become involved with other station operations, such as production, promotions, and sports.
+After successful completion of one semester on the Heights, students are vetted and eligible to apply for their own shows.
+Students who are unable to fit COM 110 in their schedule may become involved with other station operations, such as production, promotions, and sports, and may be trained outside for on-air work outside of COM 110 at the sole discretion of the General Manager.

 For Members of the Community